sk4rm/sjsu-cs152-project/README.md

 ### Linux

-You will need to install `libturbo-jpeg` with your package manager prior to compilation.
+You will need to install `libturbojpeg` (V3) with your package manager prior to compilation.

 ```bash
 # Example using pacman and clang on Arch Linux